-Fourteen Utah high school teachers spent 100 days dedicated to
+Fourteen Utah high school teachers spent 100 days dedicated to improving their heart health, and two contestants were rewarded with $1,000 for their efforts.

 Kevin Harward of Taylorsville High School scored the most points in the 2018 Intermountain Medical Center Institute's My Heart Challenge while Mindy Wilder of Corner Canyon High School won The Most Improved award.